 The content and subject matter of your first degree is open.
 Some students have educational studies as a first degree, while others studied subjects from marine biology to music, or are experts in alternative fields.
-In some circumstances, professional work in education (e.g. PGCE) or related field can be assessed as appropriate credit for "prior learning" (APL) and a reduction in the number of credits required to pass the programme can be negotiated.
+Some understanding and experience of working with young children is beneficial and aids understanding of many of the issues raised during the Programme.

-We attract students from a range of countries, including Cyprus, the Republic of The Gambia, the United States, Germany, Indonesia, China, Japan and Australia, as well as the United Kingdom.
+We attract students from a range of countries, including Cyprus, the Republic of The Gambia, the United States, Germany, Indonesia, China, India and Australia, as well as the United Kingdom.
 Students are expected to have an Honours degree from a recognised Higher Education Institution in the UK, although we often accept applicants with appropriate experience that we consider sufficient and comparable, or an equivalent degree from overseas.
 Equivalence of overseas students' academic qualifications is assessed by NARIC.
-For overseas applicants who are non-native speakers of English, a minimum language level of IELTS 6.5, or equivalent, is required.
+See our Accreditation of Prior Learning (APL) web page to learn more.

 Ready to apply?
 Click the "apply now" button in the centre of this page.

 Need more guidance?
 Head to our how to apply webpages.